garethbrown82/gareths-blog/content/blog/firebase-functions-notes/index.md

 ### Get request

-We're going to use express to handle our requests, so install this first.
+We're going to use Express to handle our requests, so install this first.
 Make sure you're in the `/functions` directory as this is where we'll manage the packages for our cloud functions.
 Later we may want to setup a front end to consume the endpoints, which we want to keep separate from the cloud functions.

-Install express inside `/notes-editor/functions` directory with:
+Install Express inside `/notes-editor/functions` directory with:

 ```
 npm install --save express